HackMemphis/HM-Planning/sponsorships/plan.md

 > Hello!
 My name is __________ and I'm helping organize the HACKmemphis event coming up this September.
 Our mission is to __bring together local tech communities to develop hardware and software projects in Memphis.__
 >
 > We want to provide an amazing environment for our attendees, and to do that we need your help!
-We're hoping for a number of great sponsors from the memphis area and beyond to show local developers how much support there is for them to "Make Tech Happen".
+We're hoping for a number of great sponsors from the Memphis area and beyond to show local developers how much support there is for them to "Make Tech Happen".
 >
 > I'm writing to you today in hopes that we can count on your support.
 Attached to this email is our current prospectus; it outlines our various packages and what we can offer to you!
 If you have any questions feel free to contact me (if I can't answer them I'll find someone who can).
->
-> We're creating an ecosystem to host a hardware and software developer weekend to forge a community of hackers and makers in Memphis.
-We're inviting all types of development professionals and amateurs from the metro area and bringing them together to make incredible things - and we want you to be a part of it!
 >
 > Thank you,
 >